mansurpasha/qrgode/README.md

 ## Usage

-Run `cargo run` and enter a string to convert to a QRCode.
+Just run `./qrgode` and enter a string when prompted.
 The image produced is saved to "output.png".

 If you're having trouble scanning the codes, you may have to zoom out/scan them from further away.